shibatch/grantback/README.md

 ## Licensing of Repository Content

-* **License Template Texts (e.g., `VOD_REACTION_LICENSE.md`):** The distribution and modification terms for the VOD Reaction License *template text itself* are specified within Section 11 of each version of the license template document.
-Generally, this allows for verbatim copying and modification only of designated placeholders if you wish to use the "VOD Reaction License Version X.Y" name.
+* **License Template Texts (e.g., `VOD_REACTION_LICENSE.md`):** The terms for distributing and modifying the "VOD Reaction License" *template text itself* are detailed within each specific version of the license template document (look for a section typically titled "Distribution and Modification of This License Document" or similar).
+These terms generally permit verbatim copying and allow modification only of designated placeholders if you wish to use the official "VOD Reaction License Version X.Y" name for your adapted license.
 * **Guide Documents and Other General Project Files:** Unless otherwise specified, this top-level README.md, the Adopter's Guides, and the Licensee Guide templates within this repository are made available under the **Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0)**.
 You are free to share and adapt these specific guide documents for your own purposes, provided you adhere to the terms of the CC BY-SA 4.0 license.

 ## Important Disclaimers (From Naoki Shibata, Project Originator)